stevenhillcox/learngit/readme.md

 `git bisect run <script> <args>`

 We can use git bisect to identify a breaking commit.
-Internally does this by doing a binary search between the last commit you mark as being 'good' and the first that you mark as being 'bad'.
+Internally git does this by doing a binary search between the last commit you mark as being 'good' and the first that you mark as being 'bad'.
 (Not supplying a hash defaults to HEAD)

 Git will keep checking out new commits until you mark one as good and the following as bad.
 At this point the bisect process will end and HEAD will be pointed at the 'bad' commit.